Consumer Financial Protection Bureau: Role

 According to former director Richard Cordray, the bureau's priorities are mortgages, credit cards and student loans.
-The CFPB qualifies as a large independent agency that was designed to consolidate its employees and responsibilities from a number of other federal regulatory bodies, including the Federal Reserve, the Federal Trade Commission, the Federal Deposit Insurance Corporation, the National Credit Union Administration and even the Department of Housing and Urban Development.
-The bureau is an independent unit located inside and funded by the United States Federal Reserve, with interim affiliation with the U.S. Treasury Department.
+The CFPB qualifies as a large independent agency that was designed to consolidate its employees and responsibilities from a number of other federal regulatory bodies, including the Federal Reserve, the Federal Trade Commission, the Federal Deposit Insurance Corporation, the National Credit Union Administration and the Department of Housing and Urban Development.
+The bureau is an independent unit located inside and funded by the Federal Reserve, with interim affiliation with the U.S. Treasury Department.
 The CFPB's Federal Reserve-based funding has come under scrutiny by the bureau's critics.

 The CFPB writes and enforces rules for financial institutions, examines both bank and non-bank financial institutions, monitors and reports on markets, as well as collects and tracks consumer complaints.

 The CFPB opened its website in early February 2011 to accept suggestions from consumers via YouTube, Twitter, and its own website interface.
-According to the United States Treasury Department, the bureau is tasked with the responsibility to "promote fairness and transparency for mortgages, credit cards, and other consumer financial products and services".
+According to the U.S. Treasury Department, the bureau is tasked with the responsibility to "promote fairness and transparency for mortgages, credit cards, and other consumer financial products and services".
 According to its website, the CFPB's "central mission...is to make markets for consumer financial products and services work for Americans—whether they are applying for a mortgage, choosing among credit cards, or using any number of other consumer financial products".
 In 2016 alone most of the hundreds and thousands of consumer complaints about their financial services—including banks and credit card issuers—were received and compiled by CFPB and are publicly available on a federal government database.

 Once a financial institution acquires $10 billion in assets, it falls under the guidance, rules, and regulations under the CFPB- is a "CFPB regulated bank".
 The CFPB will examine the institution for compliance with bank regulatory laws.

 The regulations implemented by the bureau are in Chapter X of Title XII Banks and Banking of the US Code of Federal Regulations.
 Notable examples include the ECOA (Equal Credit Opportunity Act – Regulation B), HMDA (Home Mortgage Disclosure Act – Regulation C), Alternative Mortgage Transaction Parity Act of 1982 (Regulation D), EFTA (Electronic Fund Transfer Act – Regulation E), FDCPA (Fair Debt Collection Practices Act – Regulation F), FCRA (Fair Credit Reporting Act – Regulation V), RESPA (Real Estate Settlement Procedures Act – Regulation X), TILA (Truth in Lending Act – Regulation Z), and Truth in Savings Act (Regulation DD).